vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

 ## Interactive Input

-For **Exercise 2.1** we are going to add a new stage after the **Say Hello** stage that will demonstrate how to ask interactively for user input.
+For this exercise we are going to add a new stage after the **Say Hello** stage that will demonstrate how to ask interactively for user input.

 **Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2.6: